 Rethink Your Vacation

 Although the summer season is a great time to go on a vacation, individuals who are interested in saving money will oftentimes need to think critically about where they are going and for how long.
-For example, a two week cruise might be fun and relaxing, but the money that’s required for this type of vacation can oftentimes exceed what you’re willing to spend, unless you’re, say, an avid points collector on a program such as those associated with Aeroplan partners.
+For example, a two week cruise might be fun and relaxing, but the money that’s required for this type of vacation can oftentimes exceed what you’re willing to spend, unless you’re, say, an avid points collector.
 Such a strategy will allow you to relax and rejuvenate yourself in inexpensive ways.
 For example, you could throw a pool party at the house of a friend rather than planning an expensive beach vacation.

 Although this isn’t an exhaustive list of how to budget after summer and before Christmas, it does provide you with several effective strategies that you can begin implementing now.
 By doing so, you’ll increase the odds of having a surplus of funds during the upcoming Christmas season.
 Good luck!